Exploiting Code Symmetries for Learning Program Semantics

-In this section, we aim to study how several design choices made in \sys compare to the potential alternatives.

-\para{Equivariance vs. Invariance.} We compare the $Aut(PDG)$-equivariant self-attention layers in \sys to the $Aut(PDG)$-invariant ones.
-Specifically, we investigate the impact of making self-attention invariant in the early layers, \ie 2nd, 4th, or 6th layer.
-We omit considering the other layers as we observe small performance discrepancies between neighboring layers.
-Figure~\ref{subfig:equivariant_invariant} shows that setting layers invariant early hinders analysis performance, \ie \sys with equivariant layers has 0.73 F1 score on average across all training iterations, and outperforms the second-best setting by 60.7\%.
+\para{Equivariance vs. Invariance.} We compare the $Aut(P\!D\!G)$-\emph{equivariant} self-attention layers to the $Aut(P\!D\!G)$-\emph{invariant} ones, an alternative design choice to implement $Aut(P\!D\!G)$-\emph{invariant} code models.
+Figure~\ref{subfig:equivariant_invariant} shows that setting layers invariant early hinders prediction performance. \sys with equivariant layers has an average 0.73 F1 across all training iterations and outperforms the second-best setting by 60.7\%.
 This observation confirms the empirical findings that making earlier layers equivariant instead of invariant leads to better performance~\citep{higgins2018towards}.

-\para{Pre-training benefit.} We explore the impact of pre-training \sys with masked language modeling~\citep{devlin2018bert}.
-We compare \sys (without pre-training to pre-trained versions with varying iterations for memory region prediction) with varying pre-training iterations.
+\para{Adding pre-training.} We explore the impact of pre-training \sys with masked language modeling~\citep{devlin2018bert}.
+We compare \sys (without pre-training by default) to pre-trained versions (and then fine-tuned them for memory region prediction) with varying pre-training iterations.
 Figure~\ref{subfig:pretraining} shows that pre-training with even one epoch results in a significantly improved F1 score, \eg by 10.8\%, with much faster convergence.
 However, additional pre-training epochs show diminishing returns, likely due to the limited training samples, \eg the F1 score only improves by 3.2\% with pre-training five epochs compared to 1 epoch.

 \para{Non-$Aut(P\!D\!G)$-equivariant baselines.} We aim to confirm the performance of \sys comes from preserving the symmetry, as opposed to the increased capacity from the distance matrix in the self-attention layers.
 To test this hypothesis, we compare \sys with the baselines using the same exact architecture, but only changing the distance matrix whose entries are (1) kept exactly the same (\ie fully permutation equivariant baseline), and (2) derived from the relative distance between the monotonically increasing positions (\ie non-equivariant relative positional embedding).

 Figure~\ref{subfig:pos} shows the comparison of testing F1 score by training the three models on memory region prediction tasks.
 Note that both baselines adopt the same shape of the distance matrix as SymC, so their number of parameters is identical with \sys as well.
 The results demonstrate that SymC outperforms the fully permutation equivariant one and the non-equivariant one by 14.5\% and 36.4\%, respectively.